In Living Color!

 "LEMME SHOW YA SOMETHIN'!" — Fire Marshal Bill

 Wrote an article 'bout it!
 Like to read it?
-Here it go!
+Here it goes!

-Sketch comedy show created by Keenan Ivory Wayans and starring many Wayans Brothers (And the Wayans Sister!) that aired on Fox in the early 1990s.
+Sketch comedy show that aired on Fox in the early 1990s, created by Keenan Ivory Wayans and starring many Wayans Brothers (Damon, Shawn, and Marlon) and one sister (Kim).
 The series is largely known as the launching pad for the careers of Jim Carrey

 , Jamie Foxx, David Alan Grier, and Tommy Davidson as well as Jennifer Lopez